 They vary in price from a few dollars to a few hundred dollars.

-I found a reasonably priced model that has some great reviews – Shave Ready Straight Razor.
+I found a reasonably priced model that has some great reviews – Black Widow Straight Razor.

 Whatever straight razor you buy, it’s always a good idea to apply some shaving lotion first, to prevent the skin from reddening and burning.

 A good quality pair of scissors is an absolute must in the hair industry.